Abilene Catastrophic Injury Attorneys

 Oilfield work offers steady pay, benefits, and stability offered by working

-with a product that's in constant demand—especially in the state
+with a product that's in constant demand—especially in our state.

-of Texas.
-One thing that workers don't go into oilfields for is preventable,
+One thing that workers don't go into oilfields for is preventable, life-changing

 While earning wages in an oilfield is dangerous, nothing excuses accidents.